 aupload MyFirstSketch/

-or with combined command:
+Or with a combined command:

 acompile MyFirstSketch/ && aupload MyFirstSketch/